IgorBuchelnikov/ObservableComputations/README.md

 * *InvokeAsyncAwaitable* - these methods return an instance of *System.Threading.Tasks.Task* class and can be used with *await* keyword.
 * *DoOtherInvocations* - if the delegate passed to the *Invoke\** methods take a long time when *DoOthers* is called, other delegates are called.
 It is possible to set the maximum number of delegates that should be executed or the approximate maximum time for their execution.

-### Variants of implementation of IOcDispatcher interface and other similar interfaces
+### Variants of implementation of IOcDispatcher interface
 So far, we have used a very simple implementation of the *IOcDispatcher* interface.
 For example, this:
 ```csharp
 public class WpfOcDispatcher : IOcDispatcher